The calls for a #MMIW (Missing & Murdered Indigenous Women) National Inquiry continues to evolve.

 Why hasn’t Jenna Marsden’s horrific killing attracted National media attention?

-Jenna Marsden’s manner of death represents the 90% of Aboriginal women who are grossly over-represented in Canadian homicide statistics yet Tina Fontaine’s case is being used to justify calls for a National Inquiry when her manner of death only represents 8% of Aboriginal female murder victims.
+Jenna Marsden’s manner of death represents the 90% of Indigenous women who are grossly over-represented in Canadian homicide statistics yet Tina Fontaine’s case is being used to justify calls for a National Inquiry when her manner of death only represents 8% of Indigenous female murder victims.

-If we could prevent 90% of the killings of Aboriginal women in this Country would we even be having this conversation?
+If we could prevent 90% of the killings of Indigenous women in this Country would we even be having this conversation?

 Does any of this make sense?